petestmarie/pi-rtlsdr-igate-docker/README.md

     docker pull erdemirmesut/pi-rtlsdr-igate
     docker run --privileged -e MYCALL=YOURCALLHERE -e APRS_PASSWORD=YOURPASSWORDHERE -it

-You now have a functioning IGate on your RaspberryPi!
+You now have a functioning IGate on your Raspberry Pi!
 If you also want to send a beacon with the position of your IGate you can pass a latitude and longitude via environment variables.

     docker run --privileged -e MYCALL=YOURCALLHERE -e APRS_PASSWORD=YOURPASSWORDHERE -e LATITUDE=30.1234 -e LONGITUDE=-90.1234 -e COMMENT="Raspberry Pi + RTL-SDR + Direwolf + Docker" -it erdemirmesut/pi-rtlsdr-igate